golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 </td></tr>
 </table>

-But with great power, comes great responsibility.
+With great power, comes great responsibility.
 It's up to you to get your Devicetree files right.
-When done wrong, the compiler errors are brutally punishing.
-(We're only partly joking here.)
+When done wrong, the compiler errors are difficult to unwind and troubleshoot.

 In this module we will frequently abbreviate Devicetree as DT.